 I’ve been rotating through the single and double versions for a few weeks now.
 They mount quickly onto a plate carrier, and the 1000D nylon is rugged.
 The single pouch design is especially nice if you prefer a slimmer profile for a competition belt.
 The triple pouch can get wide, so consider your body type and gear setup.

-Overall, it’s a cost-effective approach to building out your rig with best mag pouches that can hold both rifle and pistol mags.
+Overall, it’s a cost-effective approach to building out your rig with the best mag pouches that can hold both rifle and pistol mags.

 Pros

-- Softshell design combines rigidity and flexibility
+- Softshell design

-- Shock cord-based retention suitable for various magazine sizes
+- Shock retention

 Cons